Erik84750/Nextion_DCC-EX_master-pcb/README.md

   a. this is a custom made pcb for the Nextion_DCC-EX enclosure series

-  b. provided are the Gerber files and the schematic (pdf). latest versions are v8a, v8b and v8c
+  b. provided are the Gerber files and the schematic (pdf).
+Latest versions are v8a, v8b and v8c

   c.
 Upgrade from version 5x to verion 6x: allow more space for the rectifier heatsinks